YDK-Solutions/ydk/sdk/python/core/README.rst

 YDK or YANG Development Kit is a Software Development Kit that provides API's that are modeled in YANG.
 The main goal of YDK is to reduce the learning curve by expressing the model semantics in API and abstracting protocol/encoding details.
-The API's are generated from YANG models found in this profile file `https://github.com/CiscoDevNet/ydk-gen/blob/master/profiles/ydk/ydk_0_4_2.json` using the ydk-gen tool `https://github.com/CiscoDevNet/ydk-gen` .
+The API's are generated from YANG models found in the profile files under `https://github.com/CiscoDevNet/ydk-gen/blob/master/profiles/bundles` using the ydk-gen tool `https://github.com/CiscoDevNet/ydk-gen` .

 System Requirements:
 --------------------